esaulpaugh/headlong/README.md

 Decode tested with data up to 2,147,483,634 bytes in length (list of 2,147,483,634 single-byte items).
 See RLPDecoderTest.java for more.

-Performance tests run end-to-end: each decode instantiates a new model object and populates all its fields with data from the RLP-encoding, while each encode serializes all the fields of a model object and RLP-encodes them together.
+Performance tests run end-to-end: each decode instantiates a new model object and populates its fields with data from the RLP-encoding, while each encode serializes the fields of a model object and RLP-encodes them together.

     Doing 1,000,000 decodes of:
     (